 This course will assist the Registered Nurse adult learner in the successful transition to the role of the professional nurse.
 Students will explore contemporary trends in the health care delivery system and professional nursing practice.
 Students will articulate an understanding of professional communication, values and value-based nursing behaviors.
 Trends and issues related to healthcare informatics and patient care technology will be examined.
 This course introduces the nursing student to concepts related to professional nursing at the baccalaureate level.
 Students will review ANA Standards of Practice, professional standards, and the ethical, moral, and legal aspects of health care.
 Various nursing theorist and evolving theories of nursing science, which support the development of professional nursing practice, will be examined.
 The principal concept of caring and the six Christian Caring principles underpinning Pfeiffer University's nursing curriculum framework will be explored.
 Course assignments provide experienced nurses an opportunity to strengthen critical thinking skills and develop a philosophy of professional nursing.
-Prerequisite: Admission to the Nursing Major
+This course also includes the development of a professional academic portfolio.
+This course meets the University's Computer Competency requirement.
+Prerequisite: Admission to the Nursing Major.